Skip to content

 • Ecosystem targets:

-• create only includes packages in JavaScript/TypeScript; it only targets support for the web ecosystem.
+• Bingo only includes packages in JavaScript/TypeScript; it only targets support for the web ecosystem.

 • projen includes packages in Go, Java, JavaScript/TypeScript, and Python; it can be generally used for those ecosystems.